Publish a Microsoft Edge extension

 On YouTube, locate the video that you want to add to your store listing webpage.

-On the store listing details webpage, paste the HTML code in the
+On the store listing details webpage, paste the URL in the YouTube video URL field.

 Search terms requirements